onyx-platform/onyx-kafka/README.md

 #### Embedded Kafka Server

-An embedded Kafka server is included for use in test cases.
+An embedded Kafka server is included for use in test cases where jobs output to kafka output tasks.

 This can be used like so: